michaelmacinnis/oh/MANUAL.md

 specified.
 This avoids inadvertent matching of the names `.` and `..` which mean the current directory and the parent directory, respectively.

+### Quoting

+Characters that have a special meaning to the shell, such as `<` and `>`, are called metacharacters.
+These characters must be quoted to strip them of their special meaning.

+    echo "?"

+will echo a single `?',

+while,

+    echo "xx**\"**xx"

+will echo,

+    xx**"**xx

+The quoted string may not contain an unescaped double quote but may contain contain newlines, which are preserved.

+    echo "Hello,
+    World!"

 ## Programming Language

 In addition to providing a command-line interface to Unix and Unix-like